Devinwon/triangle_calculator/README.md

 # triangle_calculator
-training project, which includes some C++ sintax. this project created to understand C++ language's options on practice.
+training project, which includes some C++ syntax. this project created to understand C++ language's options on practice.